dotnet/runtime/src/clr/Documentation/install/get-dotnetcore-dnx-linux.md

 	dnvm upgrade -u

-Next, acquire the .NET Core DNX SDK.
+Next, acquire the latest .NET Core DNX SDK.

 	dnvm install latest -r coreclr -u

-You can see the currently installed DNX versions with `dnvm list`.
+You can see the currently installed DNX versions with `dnvm list` (your display may vary as new versions of the DNX are published):

 	dnvm list

 ```
 Active Version              Runtime Arch Location             Alias
 ------ -------              ------- ---- --------             -----
-  *    1.0.0-beta5-11649    coreclr x64  ~/.dnx/runtimes
+  *    1.0.0-beta7-12364    coreclr x64  ~/.dnx/runtimes
-       1.0.0-beta5-11649    mono         ~/.dnx/runtimes      default
+       1.0.0-beta7-12364    mono         ~/.dnx/runtimes      default
 ```

 Write your App